marcuslimdw/marcuslimdw.github.io/_posts/2019-07-07-type-how-to-make-your-python-code-clearer-with-type-hints.md

 Note how the function specifies that it expects a `str` for `to_repeat` and an `int` for `repeat_count`, and to return a `str`.
 This is termed *type hinting*; the actual expressions that represent the types are *type annotations*.
 They signal to users of our code, as well as third party tools, what data types our functions expect.

-Unlike in static languages (e.g. C++ and Java), type hinting has no effect at runtime on a function's behaviour.
+Unlike in static languages (e.g. C++ and Java), type hinting does not change how the language itself treats functions.
 Let's say we defined `repeat_string` without type hints, as follows:

 ```python
 def repeat_string_no_hints(to_repeat, repeat_count):
     return to_repeat * repeat_count
 ```

 `repeat_string(None, 1)` will compile successfully, just like `repeat_string_no_hints(None, 1)`, but both will fail at runtime with a `TypeError`.
 No additional checks, either at compile time or runtime, are performed on code with type hints.
-That naturally raises the question: why use type hints?
+That naturally raises the question: why use type hints, then?

 First, they clarify your intentions, making your code more readable.
 In general, code is written once and read many times; while writing it, then, it is often worth a little extra effort to focus on readability and simplicity.
 Type hinting allows a user to understand what kind of objects your code will accept.